nuriel77/iri-playbook/docs/getting-started-quickly.rst

 That's it.
 You can proceed to the :ref:`post_installation` for additional information on managing your node.

+A successful installation will display some information when it is done, e.g. the URLs where you can access the graphs and IOTA Peer Manager.

+This is normally ``http://your-ip:5555`` for graphs and ``http://your-ip:8811`` for Peer Manager.
+You can use the user ``iotapm`` and the password you've configured during the installation.

 If you liked this tutorial, and would like to leave a donation you can use this IOTA address::